-See Map 4, Year Structure Built, Residential.
-Property age radiates out from the center of town, with the oldest properties, in dark green (Built prior to 1939), immediately surrounding the Main Street/Lorain Street commercial areas.
-Properties noted in blue are behind them, built from 1940-1959.
+See Map 5, Year Structure Built, Residential.
+The oldest properties, in dark green (Built prior to 1939), are located in the center of town, close to the Main Street/Lorain Street commercial areas.
+Properties noted in blue surround them, built from 1940-1959.
 A large proportion of the City's residential housing was built from 1960-1979, shown in yellow, on the west, southwest, and eastern ends of town.
 A much smaller proportion of structures was built since 1980.